websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-a-workflow-powered-application.md

 - Add, update, or remove a form view in one of the workflow steps.
 - Add, update, or remove the assignees of a workflow step.

-A new version of the Workflow Powered App will only apply to new submissions.
-The app's manager can check the version for each submission from its details view--view the record's details by clicking on it in a table view.
+A new version of the Workflow Powered App only applies to new submissions.
+The app's manager can check the version for each submission from its details view---view the record's details by clicking on it in a table view.

 ## Related Information